kristianmandrup/ember-bridge-adapter/README.md

 Please feel free to browse through the code, experiment with it and make suggestions or improvements in order to get closer to a working implementation.
 Thanks!

+The key model methods should now take an optional options hash, which is passed around to the most essential functions of adapter, store, transaction etc.

+Currently two options are supported `syncServer: true` and `serverFirst: true`.
+The `syncServer` option is used to disable syncing with the server. serverFirst can be set in order to first try finding the record(s) on the server, before trying in the local storage.

+Important: BridgeAdapter is still very experimental and needs further testing and improvement!!!

 ## Contributing

 1. Fork it